adamnew123456/SmallWM/README.markdown

 Building
 ========
-As a dependency, you'll need to have acxess to the headers for Xlib and XRandR.
+As a dependency, you'll need to have access to the headers for Xlib and XRandR.
 You should be able to easily obtain these via your package manager.
 You'll also need a C++ compiler - GNU G++ and clang++ work well.